readium/architecture/proposals/000-content-protection.md

     * Free object that can be used by reading apps to give some context to the Content Protections.
     * For example, it could be the source `Activity`/`ViewController` which would be used to present a credentials dialog.
     * Content Protections are not supposed to use this parameter directly.
 Instead, it should be forwarded to the reading app if an interaction is needed.

-##### `Streamer.Error` Enum

-* `Canceled`
-  * Returned when the user canceled the parsing, for example by dismissing a credentials dialog.
-* `IncorrectCredentials`
-  * Returned when the credentials – either from the `credentials` parameter, or from an external source – are incorrect, and we can't create a locked `Publication` object, e.g. for a password-protected ZIP.
-* `Forbidden(Error?)`
-  * Returned when we're not allowed to open the `Publication` at all, for example because it expired.
-  * The Content Protection can provide a custom underlying error as an associated value.
-* `Unavailable(Error?)`
-  * Returned when the Content Protection can't open the `Publication` at the moment, for example because of a networking error.
-  * This error is generally temporary, so the operation can be retried or postponed.

 #### `ContentProtection` Interface